yard

 Fresh potting mix usually contains some nutrients, so newly repotted plants do not need a full-strength feeding right away.
 Roots focus on healing and expanding first.

-Heavy pruning, such as reshaping a leggy indoor rubber tree or cutting back overgrown monstera vines, also briefly slows growth.
+Heavy pruning, such as reshaping a leggy indoor rubber tree or cutting back overgrown Monstera vines, also briefly slows growth.
 Wait until you see new shoots before pouring on fertilizer.

 Soilless mixes for indoor plants often use slow-release bits plus a small starter charge.
 That is usually enough for 4-6 weeks for average foliage in bright light.